 After using the Panasonic G9 for two years as my camera for travel blogging, I switched to the Sony A7RIII.
 My first Full Frame camera.
 After improving my photography and editing skills, I found out I wanted to get more quality, resolution and dynamic range out of my pictures and the switch to full frame was a logical step.
 The Sony colours always grabbed my attention, so it was quite obvious that the A7RIII was a good choice at that moment to invest in for better image quality.
 It is one of the best cameras for bloggers in relation to price, specifications and practical features.

 The Sony A7RIII is a mirrorless camera which makes the camera body extremely light.
 The Full Frame sensor produces 42 megapixels pictures which have a file size of 84MB.
-So buy yourself a new hard drive when you just bought a full frame camera 😉
+So buy yourself a new external hard drive when you just bought a full frame camera for the first time.

 Sony A7RIII specifications

 The mirrorless Sony A7RIII is a lightweight camera with a 42 megapixel sensor that delivers beautiful crips pictures.
 For video, the internal recording of 4K movies is possible in different frame rates up to 30 fps.
-For pictures the max burst rate is 10 frames per second burst which is great for moving objects, running or jumping photos.
+For pictures the max burst rate is 10 frames per second burst shooting which is great for moving objects, running or jumping photos.
 The Oled electronic viewfinder gives wonderful live views and the LCD screen is a tilt touch screen.
 For low light photography the Sony A7RIII is amazing with a standard ISO range of 100-32000.
 The battery life of the Sony A7RIII provides about 530 shots, but I experienced in practice take the battery even last longer.
 There is a wide range of Sony lenses you can choose from for the A7RIII

 Sony A7RIII down side